CheckoutFinland/psp-api/docs/README.md

 url   | string | Form target URL.
 Use `POST` as method. icon  | string | URL to PNG version of the provider icon svg   | string | URL to SVG version of the provider icon.
-Using the SVG icon is preferred. group | string | Provider group.
-Provider groups allow presenting same type of providers in separate groups which usually makes it easier for the customer to select a payment method.
-Groups are: `mobile`, `bank`, `creditcard`, `credit`, and `other`. name  | string | Display name of the provider. id    | string | ID of the provider parameters | [FormField](#formfield) | Array of form fields
+Using the SVG icon is preferred. group | [PaymentMethodGroup](#paymentmethodgroup) | Provider group.
+Provider groups allow presenting same type of providers in separate groups which usually makes it easier for the customer to select a payment method. name  | string | Display name of the provider. id    | string | ID of the provider parameters | [FormField](#formfield) | Array of form fields